UMSKT/writeups/PIDGENX.md

 - $\vec{Q}'$, a collection of points over $E/K_3$
 - $c$, the value of $e_m(P, S)$

-From this, it can already be seen that the implementation of PIDGENX's signature scheme is different from the patent.
+From this, it can already be seen that the implementation of PKEY2005's signature scheme is different from the patent.

-### PIDGENX Verification
+### PKEY2005 Verification

 The first major departure from the patent is that $M$, the message, is never actually directly provided in practice.
 $M$ normally contains some digits of the product ID associated with a product key, as well as presumed authentication and upgrade bits, but the value of $M$ is never exposed to the user.